cambridge-cares/TheWorldAvatar/Apps/TimelineApp/core/network/README.md

 # Network Module
-A module responsible for network calls.
+A module responsible for network requests.